expersso/ecb/cran-comments.md

 * Ubuntu 14.04

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-## First resubmission
+## First submission of new version
-* Tests that are liable to fail due to internet resource not being available will no longer run on CRAN.
+* Fixing failing tests due to API update.